-A long, long time ago, in 1976, far away in the land of Oz (Iowa), a convent of Roman Catholic nuns lent some retired habits to The Sugar Plum Fairies performing their version of The Sound of Music.
-One year later, one of our Founders, Sister Vicious Power Hungry Bitch (Ken Bunch), moved to San Francisco (1977) and brought those habits to the streets of the Castro district…
+Our story begins a long, long time ago, in 1976, far away in the land of Oz (Iowa).
+A convent of Roman Catholic nuns lent some retired habits to The Sugar Plum Fairies who were performing their version of The Sound of Music.
+One year later, one of our Founders, Sister Vicious Power Hungry Bitch (Ken Bunch), moved to San Francisco (1977) and brought those habits to the streets of the Castro district….

 They went in full, traditional habits through the streets of our city and down to the nude beach.
 One even carried a machine gun (for protection).
 They were met with shock and amazement, but captured everyone’s interest.

 Their next appearance was at a softball game where their pompon routine all but stole the show.

 In the fall of 1979, Sister Hysterectoria (Edmund Garron) and Reverend Mother(Bill Graham) went to the first International Faerie gathering and encountered even more men with the calling.
 Our four founders, Sister Vicious PHB, Reverend Mother, Missionary Position and Hysterectoria-Agnes convened their friends, chose our name (The Sisters Of Perpetual Indulgence) and composed our mission statement: to promulgate universal joy and expiate stigmatic guilt.

 The new year brought the new Order with Sister Hysterectoria designing the first habits after a Flemish 14th century ladies-in-waiting and French cloister’s wimple, and through a city grant, commissioned the first set of habits and “Ear Brassieres.”
 Sister Secuba, a calligrapher, created the logo and the original banner under which the Sisters made their first public appearance.